Generic selectors

 • pH: 6.5–8.0

-Sometimes called the starry night cichlid (video source), Paratilapia polleni is a relatively peaceful species of East African cichlid.
-These speckled near-black fish are endangered and the last remaining species of their genus.
-This can make them relatively difficult and expensive to obtain in the hobby.
+Sometimes called the starry night cichlid, Paratilapia polleni is a relatively peaceful East African cichlid — relative being the operative word.
+These endangered, speckled near-black fish are the last surviving species of their genus and can be difficult and expensive to source.

 4. Synodontis Catfish